pingcap/docs/system-variables.md

 > **Warning:**
 >
-> TTL is an experimental feature.
+> [TTL](/time-to-live.md) is an experimental feature.
 This system variable might be changed or removed in future releases.

 - Scope: GLOBAL
 - Persists to cluster: Yes
 - Default value: `0`
 - Range: `[0, 9223372036854775807]`
-- This variable is used to limit the rate of `DELETE` statements in TTL jobs on each node.
+- This variable is used to limit the rate of `DELETE` statements in TTL jobs on each TiDB node.
 The value represents the maximum number of `DELETE` statements allowed per second in a single node in a TTL job.
 When this variable is set to `0`, no limit is applied.

 ### tidb_ttl_delete_batch_size <span class="version-mark">New in v6.5.0</span>

 > **Warning:**
 >
-> TTL is an experimental feature.
+> [TTL](/time-to-live.md) is an experimental feature.
 This system variable might be changed or removed in future releases.

 - Scope: GLOBAL
 - Persists to cluster: Yes
 - Default value: `100`
 - Range: `[1, 10240]`
-- This variable is used to set the maximum number of rows in a single `DELETE` transaction in a TTL job.
+- This variable is used to set the maximum number of rows that can be deleted in a single `DELETE` transaction in a TTL job.

 ### tidb_ttl_delete_worker_count <span class="version-mark">New in v6.5.0</span>

 > **Warning:**
 >
-> TTL is an experimental feature.
+> [TTL](/time-to-live.md) is an experimental feature.
 This system variable might be changed or removed in future releases.

 - Scope: GLOBAL
 - Persists to cluster: Yes